-(IAI: P9 901) Examines human interaction with geologic processes and hazards, including earthquakes, volcanoes, landslides, subsidence, hydrology, and flooding; occurrence and availability of geologic resources, such as energy, water, and minerals; and land-use planning, pollution, waste disposal, and environmental impact, health, and law.
+(IAI: P9 901) Investigates the human interactions and impacts on the physical and biological environment.
+Emphasis is placed on the interrelationships of the atmosphere, hydrosphere, and geosphere as affected by the biosphere.
+Examines human responsibility, environmental sustainability, and environmental policy.
 Prerequisite(s): None.
 (PCS 1.1, 3 credit hours - 3 hours lecture, 0 hours lab)